Packaging & DistributionΒΆ

 You can bump the version manually or automate it via Git tags or CI/CD.

-π Release Artifacts¶
+π Release ArtifactsΒΆ

-Outputs will be under dist/
+Outputs land under dist/

 .
 You can then: